 This course will study the role of the United States as a major world power, factors that influence the formation and the execution of United States foreign policy, and its relations with foreign countries after WWII.
-Emphasis will be placed on analysis of specific foreign policy concepts such as containment, brinkmanship, flexible response, and détente.
-The study of these policies will be supplemented by films and primary source readings.
-Present foreign policy issues will be examined throughout the semester.
+Students will analyze a range of primary and secondary sources and engage in thoughtful discussions and deliberations about history and decision making on contested foreign policy issues.
 Three college credit hours are available for this course through UMSL.

-SST15 CURRENT ISSUES I
+SST15 CURRENT ISSUES

-GRADE 11-12 1/2 CR SEM
+GRADE 11-12 1⁄2 CR SEM PREREQUISITE: none

 This course explores the important issues facing our nation and the world today in one semester.
 Students will use a variety of news sources to investigate and discuss topics being debated by U.S. citizens and lawmakers about some of today's important concerns on a national and international level.
 This course will help students make informed decisions in an election, learn what it means to be a liberal vs. a conservative, and state an opinion or take a stand on an issue so that they will be able to do so from an informed perspective.
 Possible topics include constitutional rights, crime and drugs, health care, sports, social media, gun control, and other issues relevant to our lives and society.
 Topics change from semester to semester.
-Students can take both Current Issues I & II but cannot take either Current Issues I or II more than once.
+Students can only take this course one time.